Message to the Student:

 Students, whose loan requests for a Stafford Loan are approved for the academic year in the Fall Term and then go on Financial Aid Probation Warning for the Spring Term (before their loan applications are certified), will not have their loan applications certified.
 They will need to re-submit a request for student loan form.

 First time Stafford Loan borrowers in the first year of their academic program must wait 30 days into their first semester to receive their first check.
-In addition, they will be required to have a special first time borrower loan information meeting with the Financial Aid Officer before the first check will be released.
+In addition, they will be required to have a special first-time borrower loan information meeting with the Financial Aid Officer before the first check will be released.

-How Is My Eligibility Determined?
+How is My Eligibility Determined?

 There are four basic steps used to determine how much financial aid you may receive.
 These steps are: